Vegan, Gluten-Free, Paleo

 The kooky idea for this coconut oil fudge came from my husband, who was, like any good partner in life, desperate to help his wife with her chocolate craving.
 We had no chocolate in the house.
 It’s 800 years to the closest grocery store (#countrylife).
 So he got resourceful.
 Necessity is the mother of invention, and all that.

-Half an hour later, there is a plate of fudgy chocolate pieces made with coconut oil, peanut butter, maple syrup, and cocoa powder in front of my face.
+Half an hour later, there was a plate of fudgy chocolate pieces made with coconut oil, peanut butter, maple syrup, and cocoa powder in front of my face.
 And a half second later, they were in my mouth, and I was a very happy camper.
 Chocolate craving squashed.

 This version doesn’t have peanut butter, but you can mix that in too, if it makes you happy.
-Adding in peanut butter just makes it’a little less solid—but not less delicious.
+Adding in peanut butter just makes it a little less solid—but not less delicious.
 If you want a true fudgy square of fudginess—leave the PB out.
 If you aren’t so worried about texture, add PB (or any other nut butter) to your heart’s content.

 Now, I do have to warn you about this stuff.
 It is dangerous.
 Capital D. Angerous.
 It’s so easy to make and so delicious, that you’ll want to make it all the time, but it’s also super easy to polish off an entire batch on your own if you are a chocoholic of my caliber (although, it did take over three decades of intense training to become as good at eating chocolate as I have).